Below are some details on OMA Insurance offered through the Ontario Medical Association as of 2022

-Facts on OMA Life insurance
+OMA Life insurance

-- The OMA Insurance group term to 75 life insurance plan is term insurance where rates increase every 5 years, rates are subject to tax, the plan in not convertible to permanent coverage and at most ages it is expensive compared to individual coverage even after OMA refund.
+As of 2022, the OMA Insurance group term to 75 life insurance plan is term insurance where rates increase every 5 years, rates are subject to tax, the plan in not convertible to permanent coverage and at most ages it is expensive compared to individual coverage even after OMA refund.
 More important, coverage begins to decrease by 10% per year at age 65 (while the price remains the same!).
 At age 75, only 10% of the original coverage may be paid up.

-Facts on OMA Disability insurance
+OMA Group Disability insurance

 - The current OMA group disability plan terminates at age 70 unless you have opted for the 70+ extension.
 RBC coverage can be maintained to age 100.